alepez/LiveReload-sublimetext3/README.md

+## ⚠️ Repository Archived

+This repository is no longer maintained and has been archived.

+I originally forked this project after it was abandoned over 10 years ago, but I have not used or updated it in many years.
+See https://github.com/alepez/LiveReload-sublimetext3/issues/10

+**No further updates, bug fixes, or support will be provided.**

+If you are interested in continuing development, feel free to fork the repository.

+Thank you for your understanding.

 # LiveReload for Sublime Text 3

 A web browser page reloading plugin for the [Sublime Text 3](http://sublimetext.com "Sublime Text 3") editor.